Chronic Kidney Disease: Everything You Need to Know

 There are two major types of kidney failure:

-Thus, timely detection and appropriate screening for kidney disease is of paramount importance in preventing progression of the disease.
+Thus, timely detection and appropriate screening for kidney disease is of paramount importance in preventing the progression of the disease.
+Get the finest treatment at the best kidney care hospital in Delhi

 Also called ESRD, end-stage renal disease is the last stage of chronic kidney disease.
 When kidneys fail, it means it has stopped working, and the patient needs dialysis or a kidney transplant to survive.
 If it is acute meaning temporary can be corrected in most instances.